kaputnikGo/QTaudio/README.md

 have QAudioDeviceInfo import but no QDebug log output visible, print something to screen.
 Sort the layout to pin all the elements to the top.

+Cannot install over ssh if app is already running on device, must exit it first.

+Audio file (ogg) include but for some reason wont play at button click.

 ====================